-Redemption Notice
+Redemption Notice & Installation

 Each Alan-1 game supports ticket redemption through card swipe readers (also known as eTickets).
-Systems do not ship with, nor do they support, physical ticket dispensers.
+Systems do not ship with physical ticket dispensers, nor do they have a slot for such.
+While it is possible to add one, this is not supported by the warranty.
+Do so at your own risk!